-On Feb.
-24, 2012, the Office of National Coordinator (ONC) released its proposed rule for the certification of electronic health record systems, which complements the CMS proposed rule for Meaningful Use Stage 2.
-In the proposed certification criteria, the ONC introduces the concept of editions—the new set of certification criteria is referred to as the 2014 Edition, while the current criteria are referred to as the 2011 Edition.
-This is important to note, as both editions may be available concurrently.
+In Feb.
+2012, the Office of National Coordinator (ONC) released its proposed rule for the certification of electronic health record systems, which complements the CMS proposed rule for Meaningful Use Stage 2.
+In the proposed certification criteria, the ONC introduces the concept of the set of certification for the 2014 Edition. oth editions may be available concurrently, however.

-Under the 2014 Edition, there would be three ways for EPs to meet the new CEHRT definition:
+Under the 2014 Edition, there are three ways for EPs to meet the new CEHRT definition:

 - Purchase a Complete EHR that has tested and certified on ALL measures